myles/2016-10-11-ansible/1-getting-started/presentation.md

       upgrade: safe
 ```

-^ The last bit we are is the tasks we want to run on the nodes.
+^ Here are the tasks we want to run on the nodes.
-Here we are updating the aptitude cache and then running a safe upgrade on all the packages.
+The tasks here are updating the aptitude cache and then running a safe upgrade on all the packages.

 ---